 - Password: Your account password

-Test once the forms get filled.
-If the information is correct, it will say
+Test when the forms are filled.
+If the information is correct, you receive the message

 Step 5: Issue the Query

 You’ll see a list of tables and its columns by GUI.

 SQL pane, and fill in the SQL query to be thrown.
 Click